Sunny-Qin-0314/Coborg-Platform/franka_ws/README.md

 Now follow these steps to run the program:

-1. cd to `franka_ws/ws/project-TeamC/`:\
-(this step should be added to the franka_startup_2 script Gerry) run `source ../aruco_ros_multi/devel/setup.bash`\
+1. cd to `franka_ws/ws/project-TeamC`(this step should be added to the franka_startup_2 script Gerry):\
+run `source ../aruco_ros_multi/devel/setup.bash`\
 run `roslaunch aruco_ros_multi aruco.launch`

-Open a new terminal instance in the franka virtual environment with the correct catkin directories sourced:\
+2. Open a new terminal instance in the franka virtual environment with the correct catkin directories sourced:\
 cd to `Coborg-Platform/franka_ws`\
 run `source franka_new_shell.sh`

-2. run the main script in the franka virtual environment shell:

-cd to `franka_ws/ws/project-TeamC/scripts`\
+3. run the main script in the franka virtual environment shell: cd to `franka_ws/ws/project-TeamC/scripts`\
 run `python main.py`